Law Firm Lead Follow Up: Why "I'll Call Them Back Later" Kills Your Pipeline

 A Note on Risk

-You’re a business owner.
+As Harvard Business Review explains, you’re a business owner.
 You understand risk better than most people.
 Every case you take is a bet.
 Every hire is a bet.
 Every dollar you spend on marketing is a bet.

 But the lowest-risk move you can make right now is fixing the gap between “lead calls” and “lead gets a response.”
 Because that gap is where your revenue disappears.